micmejia/bible-dump/NKJV/Job/Job 24.md

 The murderer rises with the light; He kills the poor and needy; And in the night he is like a thief.

 ###### 15
-The eye of the adulterer waits for the twilight, Saying, 'No eye will see me'; And he [^a]disguises _his_ face.
+The eye of the adulterer waits for the twilight, Saying, 'No eye will see me'; And he disguises _his_ face.

 ###### 16
 In the dark they break into houses Which they marked for themselves in the daytime; They do not know the light.